House of M

 Other heroes are never brought out of the fantasy Wanda has created, either because they were too hard to track down, or because those that had been freed decide it's better to let them be.
 In a poignant moment, the elderly Steve Rogers is left to get on with his life as a retiree, to continue living out his preferred world where he's never frozen, gets to be with his friends and loved ones as they grow old, and then returns to Brooklyn to see out his days in peace.
 It's very Endgame and a generally nice touch.

 Then, just when you think they've got most of it figured out, they do bring out the big hero vs hero battle, and it's surprisingly entertaining.
 With the "royalty" of the new world united, the freed heroes must face off against Namor, Doom, Storm, Magneto (and family), and T'Challa at a big celebration.
-It's fun, although at times the art style is a bit messy, particularly with the placement of text bubbles – a constant criticism actually.
+It's fun, although at times the art style is a bit messy, particularly with the placement of text bubbles – a constant criticism, actually.
 I mean, in one panel early on half the text is literally cut off the bottom of the page, which just looks like a printing error!

 With the battle underway, though, we finally get some answers, and again the series doesn't disappoint.
 Far from this being Magneto's doing, he is just as much a pawn as everyone else.
 Instead, Pietro is the mastermind behind the plan, in a last-ditch attempt to save his sister.
 It's a nice touch, but the ramifications are enormous.
 Not only does Magneto turn on his son when he learns the truth, but the resultant damage sends Wanda even further into her madness and utters the infamous words: no more mutants.

 So the story of the House of M closes, and with ramifications that feel (even now) quite extraordinary.
-The mutant population is reduced by 99%, several (more) heroes are dead, others like Cage and Parker are reeling with their own grief over the world they've lost, the people who were missing, and the weight of the knowledge they now possess, whilst the rest are left to be confused, with most unaware of any of what occurred.
+The mutant population is reduced by 99%, several (more) heroes are dead, others like Cage and Parker are reeling with their own grief over the world they've lost, the people who were missing, and the weight of the knowledge they now possess, whilst the rest are left to be confused, with most unaware of what occurred.
 Even smaller tweaks, like Logan now remembering his whole past, are fairly huge in what they might mean.
 It's a crossover done right, with compelling story work, interesting character development, consistent plot direction, and a genuine impact on the wider Marvel world.